DX encoding

-DX (Digital indeX) encoding is an ANSI and I3A standard, originally introduced by Kodak in March 1983, for marking 135 and APS photographic film and film cartridges.
-It consists of several parts, a latent image DX film edge barcode on the film below the sprocket holes, a code on the cartridge used by automatic cameras, and a barcode on the cartridge read by photo-finishing machines.
+DX (Digital indeX) encoding is a standard for marking 35 mm and APS photographic film and film cartridges, originally introduced by Kodak in 1983.
+It includes multiple markings, which are a latent image barcode on the bottom edge of the film, below the sprocket holes, a conductive pattern on the cartridge used by automatic cameras, and a barcode on the cartridge read by photo-finishing machines.

+The DX encoding system was incorporated into ANSI PH1.14, which provided standards for 135 film magazines for still picture cameras and was superseded by NAPM IT1.14 in 1994; it is now part of ISO standard 1007, whose latest revision was issued in 2000.

 History

-In order to simplify the handling of 35 mm film in 135 format Kodak introduced the DX encoding method on 3 January 1983.
-In contrast to former solutions like Fuji's film speed encoding method in 1977, which was already using electrical contacts for film speed detection on 135 format cartridges, Kodak's later DX code system immediately met success in the marketplace.
+In order to simplify the handling of 35 mm film in 135 format cartridges, Kodak introduced the DX encoding method on 3 January 1983.
+In contrast to the film speed encoding method developed by Fuji in 1977, which used electrical contacts for film speed detection on 135 format cartridges, Kodak's DX encoding system immediately met success in the marketplace.

-The first DX encoded film was the color negative film Kodacolor VR-1000 in March 1983.
+The first DX encoded film to be released was the color print film Kodacolor VR 1000 in March 1983.